Westfield High School (New Jersey): Varsity sports

 The boys basketball team defeated Triton Regional High School in the final game of the tournament to win the Group IV title in 1972.

 The field hockey team won the North II Group IV state sectional title in 1975, 1977, 1978 (group runner-up) and 1979 (group runner-up), and won the North I/II combined Group IV title in 1992 (state runner-up).

 The football team won the North II Group IV state sectional championships in 1976 and 1977 and won the North II Group V sectional title in 2015-2017.
 The 1976 team won the North II Group IV sectional title with a 14–0 win against Plainfield High School in the championship game.
 In 2015, under head Coach Jim DeSarno, the Blue Devils went 12–0 and won the North II Group V state championship with a 10–7 win against Bridgewater-Raritan High School in the tournament final at MetLife Stadium.
 The team repeated as North II, Group V state sectional champion with a 15–13 win against Bridgewater-Raritan in 2016 in the tournament final, to extend their winning streak to 25 games, then the longest in the state.
 The team repeated as North II, Group V sectional champion, finishing the season with a 12–0 record and extending their state-longest active winning streak to 37 consecutive games in 2017 with their third straight sectional title win against third-seeded Bridgewater-Raritan by a score of 20–7 in the playoff final at MetLife Stadium.

 The girls tennis team won the Group IV state championship in 1976 (defeating runner-up J. P. Stevens High School in the tournament's final round), 1979 (vs. Shawnee High School), 1994 (vs. Middletown High School South), 2005 (vs. East Brunswick High School), 2009 (vs. West Windsor-Plainsboro High School South) and 2010 (vs. Livingston High School).
 The 2010 team won the Tournament of Champions, defeating runner-up Red Bank Catholic High School 3-2 in the finals.

 The wrestling team won the North II Group IV state sectional title in 1980 and 1990.

-The boys' lacrosse team won the overall state championship in 1986 and 1987 (vs. Bridgewater-Raritan High School East both years) and won the Group IV state title in 2014 (vs. Southern Regional High School).
+The boys' lacrosse team won the overall state championship in 1986 and 1987 (vs. Bridgewater-Raritan High School East both years) and won the Group IV state title in 2014 (vs. Southern Regional High School) and 2024 (vs. Eastern Regional High School).

 The boys soccer team won the Group IV state title in 1986 (defeating runner-up Hightstown High School in the playoff finals), 1991 (vs. East Brunswick High School), 1995 (vs. Lenape High School).

-The girls soccer team won the Group IV championship in 1988 with a win in the tournament final against East Brunswick High School.
+The girls soccer team won the Group IV championship in 1988 with a win in the tournament final against East Brunswick High School, as well as in 2021, when they defeated Freehold Township High School 1–0 in the tournament final and finished the season with a record of 21–0–1.